honeypieio/rosshudson.co.uk/content/posts/20m-qrp-rig-prototype/index.md

 4. Power relay is activated

-After one secondhas passed without a key press, the opposite of each action is performed in reverse order (i.e. 4, 3, 2, 1)
+After one second has passed without a key press, the opposite of each action is performed in reverse order (i.e. 4, 3, 2, 1) and the transceiver re-enters its receiving state

 ## Firmware